 In the case of ISO/IEC Guides, the draft shall be submitted for approval to the National Bodies of both ISO and IEC.
 The National Bodies of both organizations need to approve the document if it is to be published as an ISO/IEC Guide.

-If this condition is satisfied for only one of the organizations, ISO or IEC, the Guide may be published under the name of the approving organization only, unless the Committee or Group responsible for the project decides to apply the procedure set out in A.5.3.
+If this condition is satisfied for only one of the organizations, ISO or IEC, the Guide may be published under the name of the approving organization only, unless the committee or group responsible for the project decides to apply the procedure set out in A.5.3.

-A.5.3 If a draft Guide is not approved, or if it is approved with comments the acceptance of which would improve consensus, the chair of the Committee or Group responsible for the project may decide to submit an amended draft for a 8-week vote.
+A.5.3 If a draft Guide is not approved, or if it is approved with comments the acceptance of which would improve consensus, the Chair of the committee or group responsible for the project may decide to submit an amended draft for a 8-week vote.
 The conditions for acceptance of the amended draft are the same as in A.5.2.

 Publication stage

-The publication stage shall be the responsibility of the office of the CEO of the organization to which the Committee or Group responsible for the project belongs.
+The publication stage shall be the responsibility of the Office of the CEO of the organization to which the committee or group responsible for the project belongs.

-In the case of a Joint ISO/IEC Group, the responsibility shall be decided by agreement between the Chief Executive Officers.
+In the case of a Joint ISO/IEC group, the responsibility shall be decided by agreement between the Chief Executive Officers.

 Withdrawal of a Guide

-The Committee or Group responsible for the Guide shall be responsible for deciding if the Guide shall be withdrawn.
+The committee or group responsible for the Guide shall be responsible for deciding if the Guide shall be withdrawn.
 The formal withdrawal shall be ratified by the technical management board (TMB) in accordance with its normal procedures.

 A.8 Procedure for transforming a guide into an ISO International Standard